This page was last updated on March 28, 2023.

 Under the EU’s General Data Protection Regulation, all EU citizens have the “right to be forgotten.”
 I will honor this right for every person, not just EU citizens.
 You can easily unsubscribe from my newsletter by clicking the “unsubscribe” link in the footer of every email, but this does not delete your information from the list; it merely moves you to an unsubscribed list.
-If you would like me to permanently delete all of your records, just send an email to firstname.lastname@example.org and I will delete your record from my newsletter provider’s database.
+If you would like me to permanently delete all of your records, just send me an email and I will delete your record from my newsletter provider’s database.

 Do I use ‘cookies’?

 Yes.
 Cookies are small files that a site or its service provider transfers to your computer’s hard drive through your Web browser (if you allow) that enables the site’s or service provider’s systems to recognize your browser and capture and remember certain information.
 They are used to help the site understand your preferences based on previous or current site activity.

 You can choose to have your computer warn you each time a cookie is being sent, or you can choose to turn off all cookies.
 You do this through your browser settings.
 Since browser is a little different, look at your browser’s Help Menu to learn the correct way to modify your cookies.

 If you turn cookies off, some of the features that make your site experience more efficient may not function properly.
 However, this should not significantly affect your overall experience, as this site is designed to be used without requiring a login of any kind.